 Automator—OS X’s automation utility—gets overlooked far more than it should.
 It’s not terribly difficult to use and it can ease the burden of performing repetitive tasks.
 In this week’s video I cobble together a couple of simple Automator workflows—one for easily compressing files and folder and adding them to email messages and another for creating an automatic backup routine between two volumes.

 I offer a new Automator workflow each and every month.
-You can check out all our Automator work on our Automator topics page.
 And if you’re looking for additional information outside of this Macworld, check out the Mac OS X Automation website.

 To subscribe to the Macworld Video stream via iTunes, click here.